Settings Overview

 - Windows -- MSI installer with PowerShell quick install command

-- Linux -- Shell installer script (supports Ubuntu, Debian)
+.pkginstaller with a one-line install command (macOS 14 Sonoma and later) - Linux -- Shell installer script (supports Ubuntu, Debian, and RHEL-family distributions)

 Install commands include your enrollment token, which automatically registers the agent with your platform instance.
 Regenerate the token if it is compromised.
 Existing enrolled agents are not affected by token regeneration.